dockergrunn/samples/Henk Bokhoven/README.md

 You can find the specific repository [here](https://registry.hub.docker.com/u/hbokh/docker-buckets-cms/)

 ## Dockerfile example
-have a look at the RUN and COPY blocks.
+Have a look at the RUN and COPY blocks.

 ## My JIRA sample
 Off topic, but I also "fiddled about" with JIRA and Docker.